kglw-dot-net/phase1/releases/oddments/index.md

 >
 > Love Stu

-* All songs produced by Stu Mackenzie except Stressin and Work This Time produced by Joe Walker and Stu Mackenzie and ABABCd. produced by Joe Walker
+* All songs produced by Stu Mackenzie except Stressin and Work This Time produced by Joey Walker and Stu Mackenzie and ABABCd. produced by Joey Walker
+* Recorded by: Stu Mackenzie, Joey Walker
+* Mixed by: Stu Mackenzie, Joey Walker
 * Mastered by Joe Carra

 * Monty Hartnett plays Drums on Crying and Pipe-Dream
 * Cover art and layout by Jason Galea
 * Thanks to Jarrad Brown for the help recording Sleepwalker

 # What to listen to next: